-

 The Celpivor sculpture series began as a CAD study using the Rhino Grasshopper program for the parametric design class and was a way for me to learn fabrication options and facilities in Miami.The plant Celpivors integrate art, design and garden elements and are functional multitasking sculptures that I have in my live/work studio and I hope to create many more to share – fabricated in evolving forms and sustainable materials.

 Always having been interested in music, I discovered the beautifully crafted SVARAM metallophone in Mumbai, India and began making sound compositions with the Celpivor.
-I was invited by Maitesojune Urrechaga and Tony Kapel of the great Pocket of Lollipops to perform a composition at the Girl’s Club, Fort Lauderdale with many talented women performers from South Florida and I exhibited the Houndstooth Cottage Records CD compilation with the CELPR model series at the Design Sublime gallery in Miami in 2017.
+I was invited by Maitesojune Urrechaga and Tony Kapel of Pocket of Lollipops band and Houndstooth Cottage Records to perform a composition at the Girl’s Club, Fort Lauderdale with many talented women performers from South Florida and I exhibited the Houndstooth Cottage Records CD compilation with the CELPR model series at the Design Sublime gallery in Miami in 2017.

 I continue to work to on the design, fabrication, rendering and presentation development process for creating the CELP models (small, medium and large scale) – a resilient, sustainable sculptural pavilion, environmental, educational garden center and art performance space utilizing renewal energy that could be recreate globally and be as ubiquitous as the corner church, baseball diamond, basketball, tennis court and football field.